 As far as homework is concerned, you would be expected to dedicate at least 2 hours a week to it, but of course, the more, the better.
-The ideal scenario is: the students learns everything at home, and the role of the teacher is to check what has been learned, answer questions about unclear points, and set the next assignment for learning.
+The ideal scenario is: the student learns everything at home, and the role of the teacher is to check what has been learned, answer questions about unclear points, and set the next assignment for learning.
 However, in real life, this is done by probably 1% of the students.
-Much more common is the scenario where students do not do any homework.
+Much more common is the scenario where students do not do much homework.
 Sometimes none at all.
 That is fine with us.
 We work with grown up people and recognise the fact that they have much more important commitments than learning Russian.
-No one will be telling you off, but your progress will be twice as slow.
-So if you are not worried about the extent of your budget for the lessons, and not restricted by any time frames for achieving your goal in learning Russian, then not doing any homework at all is a possible option.
+So no one will be telling you off, but your progress will be twice as slow… So if you are not worried about the extent of your budget for the lessons, and not restricted by any time frames for achieving your goal in learning Russian, then not doing any homework at all is a possible option.

 Regular study and practice

-Regular practice is important.
+Regular practice is very important.
 Unfortunately, if you do not practice a language, it goes into the “passive” state.
 It can be brought back with a bit of work, but a refresher course may be necessary.

 Initiative and motivation

 Initiative is important too!
 When I was learning English at Moscow University many years ago, we were told that “the languages are not taught, they are learned”.
 It seems like an easy pretext for a lazy teacher, but it’s true.
 If you do not take the initiative in learning new things yourself, looking up new words in a dictionary – or, at this day and age, on your Google translate app – look through grammar explanations in your textbook and ask the teacher questions about it, you will make slower progress.
 You will only digest what is fed to you, depriving yourself of all the supplements you could have.
 From my personal experience, if I had only taken what my teachers gave me at the time, I would have never learned English to a high standard.